w3f/polkadot-wiki/docs/learn-DOT.md

 ### DOT for Parachain Slot Acquisition

 DOT will have the ability to be locked for a duration in order to secure a parachain slot in the network.
-The DOT will be reserved during slot lease and will be released back to the account that reserved them after the duration of the lease has elapsed and the parachain is removed.
+The DOT will be reserved during the slot lease and will be released back to the account that reserved them after the duration of the lease has elapsed and the parachain is removed.
 You can learn more about this aspect by reading about the [auctions](learn-auction.md) that govern parachain slots.